karudock/iaa_2020/README.md

 This session will be used as an overflow from previous sessions.
 If extra time is needed or a deeper dive is required for specific content, then this session will be used for that.
 * Intro to Google Cloud Platform
-* Machine Learning APIs
 * Google Cloud AI Platform
-* Cloud Deployments - Kubernetes, App Engine
+* Cloud Deployments - App Engine
+* Cloud Deployments - Kubernetes

 -----------------